Article

 Thierry Gassmann

-We are aware that some AI chatbots (such as ChatGPT, Gemini, Copilot, Bard and others) may generate incorrect or fabricated archival references.
+We are aware that some AI chatbots (such as ChatGPT, Gemini, Copilot, Bard and others) may generate incorrect or fabricated archival and legal references.
 These systems do not conduct research, verify sources, or cross-check information.
-They generate new content based on statistical patterns, and may therefore produce invented catalogue numbers, descriptions of documents, or even references to platforms that have never existed.
+They generate new content based on statistical patterns, and may therefore produce invented catalogue numbers, descriptions of documents, misattributed sources, or even references to platforms that have never existed.

-A specific risk is that generative AI tools always produce an answer, even when the historical sources are incomplete or silent.
-Because their purpose is to generate content, they cannot indicate that no information exists; instead, they will invent details that appear plausible but have no basis in the archival record.
+A specific risk is that generative AI tools always produce an answer, even when the sources are incomplete or silent.
+Because their purpose is to generate content, they cannot indicate that no information exists; instead, they will invent details that appear plausible but have no basis in the archival record or legal sources.

-If you received an archival reference or document description from an AI chatbot, please keep in mind that it may be inaccurate.
+If you received an archival reference, a legal source, or document description from an AI chatbot, please keep in mind that it may be inaccurate.

 • Reliable sources for information about the ICRC’s archival fonds include: